-Most people can claim a State Pension once they reach State Pension age.
-This is currently 65 for men and 61-65 for women, depending on when you were born.
+Most people can claim a State Pension when they reach State Pension age.

 Protecting your right to State Pension

-There may be times when you’re not paying national insurance because you’re off work sick, unemployed or not earning enough.
+There may be times when you don’t pay national insurance, for example, because you’re off work sick, unemployed or not earning enough.
 In these situations, you usually continue to get national insurance credits.
 These cover the contributions you were unable to pay and protect your entitlement to Basic State Pension.

-People who aren’t in work because they’re caring for children, caring for a frail or disabled adult, or are themselves affected by a disability, can also be credited with some Additional State Pension.
+If you aren’t in work because you care for children, care for a frail or disabled adult, or are disabled yourself, you can also be credited with some Additional State Pension.

-You’re likely to still build up national insurance credits (and therefore State Pension) if you:
+You will probably still build up national insurance credits (and therefore Basic State Pension or single-tier pension)

-are unable to work because of illness or disability
+You are unable to work because of illness or disability.

-In other situations, periods off work will probably appear as gaps in your national insurance record, which may reduce the amount of State Pension you eventually get.
-But you currently only need 30 years of national insurance contributions and credits for a full Basic State Pension, so you may not need to worry about filling these gaps.
-From April 2017, the number of years of contributions you need for a full Basic State Pension is due to rise to 35.
-And you’ll need at least a minimum number of years of contributions and credits (expected to be 10) to get any State Pension at all.
+In other situations, periods off work will probably appear as gaps in your national insurance record.
+This may reduce the amount of State Pension you eventually get.
+But you need 30 years (35 years from 2016) of national insurance contributions and credits for a full Basic State Pension.
+So you may not need to worry about filling these gaps if you’ve worked for a certain number of years.

 Income for early retirement